jobs-at/coding-exercise-frontend/README.md

 After that you can connect to your database and check whether there is a `jobs` and a `companies` table with fake data.

 ## Let's build something

+Make sure you have started up the Laravel Development Server with `php artisan serve`.
+I recommend running `npm run watch` which automatically refreshes you frontend stuff like JS and SCSS when something changes.
+As a result you just need to refresh your browser window and can inspect your changes.

+The project already contains the necessary models `Job` and `Company` with the attributes.

 Happy coding :)